marmelab/tobaccobot/README.md

 ```sh
     make install
 ```
-Careful make install will not work properly if using node 5 or newer.
+Be careful: make install will not work properly if using node 5 or newer.

 ##development
 ```sh